Best Phlebotomy Schools in Michigan

 In Michigan, you can become a phlebotomist quickly.
 Many schools offer programs you can finish in a few months.
 Here’s what you need to know and where to train.

-How to Become a Phlebotomist in Michigan
+How to become a phlebotomist in Michigan

 Michigan does not license phlebotomists.
 Most employers want you to complete a training program and earn a national certification.